-Over the past few years I’ve worked with the folks at Participate to review apps and websites and create collections with favorite resources.
-The Collections tool from Participate is perfect for keeping track of documents, websites and apps you love to use when teaching a particular topic.
-I’ve used Participate Collections to organize resources around a topic, to easily share session materials after a presentation, and to collaborate with other educators.
+Over the past few years I’ve worked with the folks at Participate.
+I helped review apps and websites and create collections with favorite resources.
+The Collections tool from Participate is perfect for keeping track of documents, websites and apps.
+All the things you love to use when teaching a particular topic.
+I’ve also used Participate Collections to organize resources around a topic.
+It can help you easily share session materials after a presentation, and to collaborate with other educators.

 Participate Collections gives teachers a space to keep favorite resources organized – and it’s totally free.
-You can use keywords to search for apps or websites related to a topic you are teaching or upload a graphic organizer, rubric or other documents you want to put into a collection.
+You can use keywords to search for apps or websites related to a topic you are teaching.
+Or you can upload a graphic organizer, rubric or other documents you want to put into a collection.
 Imagine you are teaching a unit on biomes.
 You can create a collection titled Biomes and search for resources on the Tundra, add a link to a YouTube video you want to show your class, or upload a document like a reading passage.

 4 Reasons to Check out Participate Collections

 Set up is easy